 Second are the devastating emotional damages experienced by survivors.
 These include the obvious grief, anguish, sorrow and the loss of the deceased victim’s companionship which is felt by the surviving family members.

 Third, but not as common, are punitive damages.
 This type of damage recovery is usually reserved for cases involving the worst type of wrongdoing, such as drunk driving or intentional wrongdoing.
 Under Virginia law, punitive damages are intended to serve as additional compensation to injured victims in order to punish the wrongdoer and prevent similar conduct in the future.
-Although relatively rare in Virginia, punitive damages may be recoverable in any specific case and play a valuable role to society in deterring the worst forms of conduct.
+Although relatively rare in Virginia, punitive damages may be recoverable in any specific case and play a valuable role in society in deterring the worst forms of conduct.

 The Attorney You Choose Can Make A Difference